BasicPrimitives/javascript/samples/WebpackOrgDiagram.md

 };
 ```

-You should have tte following folders structure
+You should have the following folders structure.

 ```shell
   node_modules